 Whole wheat flour is a great option for a healthier twist on the pizza crust.
 It contains the entire grain, providing a nutty flavor and higher fiber content.
 Whole wheat flour adds complexity and a hearty texture to the crust, giving it a wholesome and rustic appeal.
-It is important to note that whole wheat flour absorbs more liquid, so that adjustments may be necessary for pizza dough recipes.
+It is important to note that whole wheat flour absorbs more liquid so adjustments may be necessary for pizza dough recipes.

 With the growing demand for gluten-free options, many gluten-free flours are available for pizza-making.
 These flours create a different texture and taste in pizza crusts, often resulting in a lighter and crumblier crust.
 Among the popular alternatives are rice flour, almond flour, and tapioca flour.
 Experimenting with gluten-free flour allows individuals with dietary restrictions to enjoy delicious homemade pizza.